-The Supported Employment-Individual Employment Support provider shall be responsible for any personal assistance needs during the time that Supported Employment-Individual Employment Support services are provided; however, personal assistance services may not comprise the entirety of the Supported Employment-Individual Employment Support
+The Supported Employment-Individual Employment Support provider shall be responsible for any personal assistance needs during the time that Supported Employment-Individual Employment Support services are provided; however, personal assistance services may not

 16 Note that Integrated Employment Path Services may include services provided to support participation in internship programs as approved by TennCare with a minimum staffing ratio of 1:4, as further defined in this attachment.
 In some circumstances, Integrated Employment Path Services may also be provided with a staffing ratio of 1:2.
 Except for Integrated Employment Path Services as described herein, all individual employment support services must be provided on a 1:1 basis.